Dave Chappelle: 2005–2015: Infrequent comedy appearances

-2013–2017: Career comeback

 In August 2013, Chappelle returned to full-time touring stand-up, as a headliner, when he was featured during the Oddball Comedy & Curiosity festival.
 Sponsored by Funny or Die, Chappelle co-headlined with comedy act Flight of the Conchords.
 During a stop in Hartford, Chappelle walked off the stage due to heckling from the crowd that lasted throughout his entire performance.
 The heckling was so raucous that it drowned out Chappelle's voice over the P.A. system and included chants of "White Power", a line used in a Chappelle's Show episode, that was viewed as wildly uncalled-for and out-of-context by other audience members who later wrote about the event.
 A few days later, Chappelle stopped in Chicago for a performance.
 The comedy website ComedyHype.com acquired and released audio of him on stage responding to the heckling.
 Chappelle referenced the Hartford incident, stating that "young, white, alcoholic[s]" should be blamed for the prior incident, that he hoped North Korea would bomb Hartford, that in the future he would not stop in Hartford for gas, and finally summarizing his feelings on the situation by saying, "Fuck Hartford!"
 However, in August 2014 Chappelle returned to Hartford for a surprise appearance at the 2014 Oddball Festival and received standing ovations during his set.

 In June 2014, Chappelle made his first major New York City appearance in eleven years, performing ten nights at Radio City Music Hall.
 Chappelle promoted the dates by appearing on The Today Show, The Tonight Show Starring Jimmy Fallon and Late Show with David Letterman.
 In 2015, Chappelle appeared in the Spike Lee film Chi-Raq, his first film role in 13 years.